lbuk/NewsStat/README.md

 ```

 ## What can I use NewsStat for?
-NewsStat is an R function that can be used to extract statistial text from webpages.
-It is an experimental tools that was created as part of a 2016 Google Fellowship at BBC News Labs to help the public and journalists mine online news text.
+NewsStat is an experimental R function that can be used to extract statistial text from webpages.
+It is an experimental tool that was created as part of a 2016 Google Fellowship at BBC News Labs to help the public and journalists mine online news text.

 ## What can't I use it for?
 The package does not extract data visualisations, tables or other unsupported formats.
 It is best used for extracting stats after reading the text.
-You won't be able to use the function on pages that are behind a paywall.
+You won't be able to use the function on pages that are behind a paywall, for example.